 Once you have purchased your ticket and passed through the unmanned ticket barriers, continue down the fast-moving escalators to the trains.
 At the bottom of each escalator is a long central corridor with a platform on either side for trains travelling in either direction.
 Signs suspended from the ceiling indicate the direction of the trains.
-The edges of the platforms are marked with a white, broken line which should not be crossed until the train stops.
+The edges of the platforms are marked with a white, broken line that should not be crossed until the train stops.
 Most of the metro doors open and close automatically, giving a recorded message when they are about to close.
-During the journey the name of the next station is announced in Czech.
+During the journey, the name of the next station is announced in Czech.

 The metro operates from 05.00 until midnight.
-Trains run every 2 to 3 minutes during peak hours and every 5 to 10 minutes during weekends and off peak hours.
+Trains run every 2 to 3 minutes during peak hours and every 5 to 10 minutes during weekends and off-peak hours.

-Disabled travellers should note that the barrier-free access to platforms is more a feature of suburban metro stations than inner city ones.
-In the city centre stations Muzeum, Vysehrad and Hlavni Nadrazi (Main Train Station) are wheelchair-friendly.
+Disabled travellers should note that the barrier-free access to platforms is more a feature of suburban metro stations than inner-city ones.
+In the city centre stations, Muzeum, Vysehrad and Hlavni Nadrazi (Main Train Station) are wheelchair-friendly.

-The line A (green line) is now extended from the station Dejvická via Bořislavka, Veleslavín, Petřiny to the station Motol Hospital.
+Line A (green line) is now extended from the station Dejvická via Bořislavka, Veleslavín, Petřiny to the station Motol Hospital.
 The train will take some eight minutes to drive through the six-kilometre-long stretch.
 The new section is 6134 metres long.
 The journey from the underground station Motol Hospital to Můstek will take 15 minutes.

 People travelling to the airport will now change trains at Veleslavín Station (instead of Dejvická).
 However, there are escalators in the lobby only, not to the platform of bus line 119.
 Passengers with suitcases will be helped upstairs free-of-charge by porters who will work in three shifts daily from 5.00 to 22.00.
 However, it means reduced comfort for passengers travelling to the airport and possible longer travel time.

 The shortest way from the Veleslavín metro lobby to the bus leads along a solid staircase.
-There is an elevator, but on the surface its outlet is only behind the crossroads, about 70 metres from the terminal.
+There is an elevator, but on the surface, its outlet is only behind the crossroads, about 70 metres from the terminal.

-In the new subway section the standard intervals of line A will not be maintained.
+In the new subway section, the standard intervals of line A will not be maintained.
 From 9:30 to 20:00 between Dejvická and Motol Hospital, only every second train will go.
 In the morning peak hours, from 6:00 to 9:30, every second train will be dispatched between stations Petřiny and Motol Hospital.

 Intervals in the new section, depending on the time of day, may extend to ten minutes.
-Somewhat paradoxically, after 20:00 they will be shorter than, for example, in the afternoon peak around 17:00.
+Somewhat paradoxically, after 20:00, they will be shorter than, for example, in the afternoon peak around 17:00.